WOODS FUND CHICAGO GRANTS

 Ready to Apply?

-Applications are currently closed for the 2024 grantmaking cycle.
-Applications for the next cycle will open February 2025.
+Interested in Applying for 2025 Grants?
+Stay tuned in mid-January for more information about the upcoming grantmaking cycle.
 Read on to learn what to expect during the next application process.

 Did you apply for the 2024 grantmaking cycle?
 Jump down to see where we are in the decision-making process.